davidfstr/dafoster.net/_posts/2021-02-04-privacy-sandbox-googles-answer-to-privacy-conscious-advertising.md

 title: "Privacy Sandbox: Google's answer to privacy-conscious advertising"
 tags: [Privacy]

+style: |
+    /* Override blockquote to use same font size as body text */ blockquote { font-size: 16px !important; }

 ---

 Google is working on a new technology called [Privacy Sandbox] to replace the